-For visitors it is easy to get active: Radio amateurs from many countries (whole EU, Australia, Canada, USA and some more) can simply operate their radio in Germany up to 3 months based on the CEPT license.
+For visitors it is easy to get active: Radio amateurs from many countries (whole EU, Australia, Canada, USA and some more) can simply operate their radio in Germany up to 3 months based on the CEPT License (TR61-01) or the CEPT Novice Licence (ECC REC (05)06).
 They just have to carry the license from their home country.
-Radio amateurs from other “non CEPT countries” are required to apply for a guest license at the Bundesnetzagentur (Federal Network Agency).
+Radio amateurs from other countries, which are not covered by the CEPT rules, are required to apply for a guest license at the Bundesnetzagentur (Federal Network Agency).
 This should be done early before traveling to Germany, as the processing can take up to 4 weeks.

 How to get connected…